Salih Uglla Peshteri

-Salih Uglla Peshteri was an Albanian performer of epic poetry (Albanian: lahutar or rapsod) from Ugao, in Pešter a sparsely populated region near Sjenica, modern day Sandžak.
+Salih Uglla Peshteri (Bosnian: Salih Ugljanin) was an Albanian performer of epic poetry (Albanian: lahutar or rapsod) from Ugao, in Pešter a sparsely populated region near Sjenica, modern day Sandžak.

 Life

 According to Robert Elsie, Salih Uglla Peshteri was born in 1866.
 According to Albanian sources he was a Catholic Albanian from the tribe of Kelmendi while Parry believes he was a Muslim Albanian from Shkodër.
 Up to the age of 30, he sang only in Albanian but began singing in Bosnian after he married a Bosnian woman.
 Uglla was able to sing in both languages for hours making him a popular lahutar.
 In 1934 he sang the "Song of Baghdad" in Novi Pazar and it is believed that this song was taught to him by another bard.